safetyfirstpdx/safetyfirstpdx.github.io/resources/governance.md

 That's the formal kind of authority.
 Informally, you can find out pretty fast whether you have the necessary trust and respect to enforce a code of conduct when you make a decision and people do or don't go along with it.
 Disagreements on this topic can cause a group to split or fork.

-When informal and "leaderless" groups need to make hard decisions about how to handle someone's behavior, the people who have the most community respect will need to work together with victims to decide on an appropriate outcome.
-Privacy is tough in this situation because the set of people who need to be involved may change to make a resolution possible.
-Warn the person who reported the situation and anyone else affected if this sort of change in scope seems likely.
-They should have a major say in how it's handled.
-Work to limit information sharing outside of the immediate response group.
+When informal and "leaderless" groups need to make hard decisions about how to handle someone's behavior, the people who have the most community trust and respect will have to work together with victims to decide on an appropriate outcome.
+Maintaining privacy is often more complicated for these groups.
+You'll need to establish boundaries about who needs to be involved.

+Always work to limit information sharing outside of the immediate response group, unless you have explict permission from everyone: victims, reporters, and accused.

 ## How does this differ from your technical leadership?